cvberscape/android-monorepo/Android2023EJ/readme.md

    STRAPI_TOKEN=your_strapi_token
    ```

-  The sections with MQTT were all made using data provided by my school, this data is unfortunately no longer usable but the functionality of the implementtaion remains.
+  The sections with MQTT were all made using data provided by my school, this data is unfortunately no longer usable but the functionality of the implementation remains.

 3. **Build and Run**

-- Open in Android Studio
-- Build -> Make Project
-- Run on emulator or physical device

 ## Configuration